platformland/electric-book/book/text/governance.md

 [^5]:   "Web Integrity Project", [https://sunlightfoundation.com/web-integrity-project/](https://sunlightfoundation.com/web-integrity-project/).
 Retrieved 26th June 2019.

+[^6]:   As immigration solicitor, Jonathan Kingham, notes in this article on the digitization of Brexit era immigration systems in the UK:
+  "Unlike with Rules and legislation changes, there was little opportunity to scrutinise the detail of what are in fact significant changes to the immigration system prior to their coming into force (bar selective ‘user testing’, which is rarely transparent to all).
+And, as with so many tech developments, as the process or ‘app’ itself increasingly takes centre stage over the content (in this case the law) that underpins it, there are risks."
+8th January 2019, "“Computer says no”: facing up to the full implications of a digitised immigration system", [https://www.freemovement.org.uk/computer-says-no-digitised-immigration-system/](https://www.freemovement.org.uk/computer-says-no-digitised-immigration-system/)

-[^6]:   Open Data Institute / Register Dynamics, "Putting the trust in data trusts", 14th April 2019, [https://www.register-dynamics.co.uk/data-trusts/index.html](https://www.register-dynamics.co.uk/data-trusts/index.html)
+[^7]:   Open Data Institute / Register Dynamics, "Putting the trust in data trusts", 14th April 2019, [https://www.register-dynamics.co.uk/data-trusts/index.html](https://www.register-dynamics.co.uk/data-trusts/index.html)

-[^7]:   Emily Mattiussi, "Monitoring cloud data with Trillian", IF Journal, 3rd April 2019, [https://www.projectsbyif.com/blog/monitoring-cloud-data-with-trillian/](https://www.projectsbyif.com/blog/monitoring-cloud-data-with-trillian/)
+[^8]:   Emily Mattiussi, "Monitoring cloud data with Trillian", IF Journal, 3rd April 2019, [https://www.projectsbyif.com/blog/monitoring-cloud-data-with-trillian/](https://www.projectsbyif.com/blog/monitoring-cloud-data-with-trillian/)

-[^8]:   "google/trillian", GitHub, [https://github.com/google/trillian](https://github.com/google/trillian).
+[^9]:   "google/trillian", GitHub, [https://github.com/google/trillian](https://github.com/google/trillian).
 Retrieved 25th June 2019.

-[^9]:   "Amazon Quantum Ledger Database (QLDB)", [https://aws.amazon.com/qldb/](https://aws.amazon.com/qldb/).
+[^10]:  "Amazon Quantum Ledger Database (QLDB)", [https://aws.amazon.com/qldb/](https://aws.amazon.com/qldb/).
 Retrieved 25th June 2019.

-[^10]:  Petteri Kivimäki, "There is no blockchain technology in the X-Road", Nordic Institute for Interoperability Solutions blog, 26th April 2019,  [https://www.niis.org/blog/2018/4/26/there-is-no-blockchain-technology-in-the-x-road](https://www.niis.org/blog/2018/4/26/there-is-no-blockchain-technology-in-the-x-road)
+[^11]:  Petteri Kivimäki, "There is no blockchain technology in the X-Road", Nordic Institute for Interoperability Solutions blog, 26th April 2019,  [https://www.niis.org/blog/2018/4/26/there-is-no-blockchain-technology-in-the-x-road](https://www.niis.org/blog/2018/4/26/there-is-no-blockchain-technology-in-the-x-road)